The Hammer and The Goat / The Vagrant and The City by Peter Newman

-The Vagrant and the City, by contrast, sits exactly between the end of The Malice and the beginning of The Seven, making it book #2.5.
-It could serve almost as the prologue for book 3 – since it is clear that developments which our heroes experience here carry forward significantly into book 3.
+The Vagrant and The City, by contrast, sits exactly between the end of The Malice and the beginning of The Seven, making it book #2.5.
+It could serve almost as the prologue for book three – since it is clear that developments which our heroes experience here carry forward significantly into book three.
 However, it is also a complete story in its own right.
-The powers that be in the Shining City have been set a mystery by one of their colonial outposts and a suitable champion is needed to address the issue.
+The powers that be in the Shining City have been sent a mystery by one of their colonial outposts and a suitable champion is needed to address the issue.
 The Vagrant’s impulse to step up to the plate appears more a matter of fleeing from domestic disturbance than running towards heroic service.

 Again, the story is carried by a man who never speaks and whose thoughts we never hear, though Newman does well at describing how he signs and sighs his views and desires to others.
 There is an intriguing puzzle that drives and completes the story – something more human than demonic.
 It also provides a powerful window on how the Vagrant’s world has moved on (or perhaps not) since the closing pages of The Malice.
 Newman’s writing has that terse present-tense quality, but there is also humour in how the Vagrant tries to cope with the passage of time from the halcyon days and simpler challenges of his youth.

 For someone who has crafted a world filled with body-stealing demons, Newman still does a skilful job of blurring the lines between good and evil, and in so doing offers teasing hints about the way The Seven will carry the story forward to its conclusion.